per-gron/shuriken/src/rs/doc/custom_operators.md

 When using this library you might run into situations where the built-in operators are – or at least seem – insufficient.
 In such cases you might have to write your own custom operator.
 Doing so can unfortunately be quite tricky.
 This document attempts to explain the basics of writing custom operators as well as some gotchas that are important to know about.

-## Try to combine existing operators first
+## First, try to combine existing operators

 Do you *really* need a custom operator?
 In many cases it's possible to create an operator simply by combining operators that already exist.
 Doing so is usually far simpler than writing a custom operator from scratch.
 Before writing a custom operator, have a look at [the reference documentation](reference.md) and see if you can think of ways to combine operators.